bhashitha99/user_preferences_webix/README.md

 npm install
 ````
 #### Configure Environment:
-Rename EXAMPLE.env to .env in the frontend folder
+Rename .EXAMPLE to .env in the frontend folder
 Add your backend URL (e.g., http://localhost:8000) to VITE_API_URL
 ### Run the App
 ```bash